Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

 \subsubsection{Training a Neural ODE}

-There are two main approaches to training a neural ODE.
+There are two main approaches to train a neural ODE.
 The first one is the classic supervised approach.
-Assuming that the value of $\mbf f(t, \mbf u_h(t); \mbf \mu)$ is known for each sample in the discrete manifold $\mbf u_h \in \mathcal{M}_h$, then it is possible to compute the loss \bref{eq:loss} and minimize it through a gradient-based optimizer.
+Assuming that the value of $\mbf f(t^{(n)}, \mbf u(t^{(n)}; \mbf \mu^{(j)}); \mbf \mu^{(j)})$ is known for each sample in the discrete manifold $\widetilde{\mathcal{M}}$, then it is possible to compute the MSE loss and minimize it through a gradient-based optimizer.
 However, this kind of data is not always available.
-Instead, the second approach -- the one originally proposed for the training of neural ODEs -- minimizes the error with respect to the timeseries data $\mbf u_h(t)$.
+Instead, the second approach -- the one originally proposed for the training of neural ODEs -- minimizes the error with respect to the timeseries data $\mbf u(t^{(n)}; \mbf \mu^{(j)})$ for a fixed $j$.
 Namely, by using a differentiable ODE solver, we minimize the loss